squantrill/documentation/README.md

-# Kimai Time-Tracking documentation
+# Kimai

 ![Header](https://raw.github.com/kimai/documentation/master/assets/intro.jpg)

-Welcome to our documentation ... which is unfortunately not very comprehensive yet.
+Welcome to the short documentation for the Kimai time-tracking application.

 We could use your help improving the documentation, [please contact us in the forum](http://forum.kimai.org/) if you want to help or read the Developer/Documentation section.